Tony Awards: All the winners from theater's biggest night of the year

-It's been a long time coming, but after pandemic delays upon delays, the 74th Annual Tony Awards have finally happened.
-The ceremony actually honored the winners from the 2019-2020 season, given the shutdown that Broadway and other theatrical venues have been on hiatus for almost the entire 2020-2021 season.
+After pandemic delays upon delays, the 74th Annual Tony Awards finally happened.
+The ceremony actually honored the winners from the 2019-2020 season, given that Broadway and other theatrical venues have been on hiatus for almost the entire 2020-2021 season.

 With all attendees vaccinated and masked up, the event went ahead safely hosted by award-winning actress Audra McDonald and streamed live on Paramount+.
 "Like every show on Broadway, our audience is vaxxed and masked," said McDonald.
 "Masks have made reopening of theaters a reality, after more than 560 nights in the dark.
 The lights are on and we're back."